scarface68/scarface68/README.md

 - 💬 Ask me about **react, C++, Football**

-- ⚡ Fun fact **Messi is the greates football player of all time. 🐐**
+- ⚡ Fun fact **Messi is the greatest football player of all time. 🐐**

 <h3 align="left">Connect with me:</h3>
 <p align="left">